stackbit-projects/siweb-5d493/index.md

       tools they feel most comfortable using.
 Not to impose "my way" of doing things, though I am happy to suggest better or easier alternatives if that is desired.
-I have worked with hundreds of frameworks and software projects and always ready to lean new ones.
+I have worked with hundreds of frameworks and software projects and am always ready to lean new ones.
 Adaptability is key!
   - type: section_content
     template: section_content
     title: About